frgfm/ghapi/README.md

 ## Contributing

-Feeling like extending the range of possibilities of CAM?
-Or perhaps submitting a paper implementation?
+Feeling like extending the range of supported API feature?
+Or perhaps submitting a new feature idea?
 Any sort of contribution is greatly appreciated!

 You can find a short guide in [`CONTRIBUTING`](CONTRIBUTING.md) to help grow this project!